‰‘•lŠO‘l•ζ’n,Yokohama Foreign General Cemetery

 Brief History of the Yokohama Foreign General Cemetery.

-In 1864 a Memorandum for the Foreign Settlement at Yokohama was signed by the bakufu with the legations of the United States, Britain, France and the Netherlands.
+In 1864 a Memorandum for the Foreign Settlement at Yokohama was signed by the bakufu with the legations of the United States, later Britain, France and the Netherlands.
 The extension of the cemetery area to the top of the Bluff was acknowledged in Article Three of the Treaty.
 The Convention of Improvement of Settlement of Yokohama including the Negishi Racetrack and the Foreign cemetery in 1866.

 The Meiji government started in 1868, bringing a revolution of tremendous change in Japan's social and legal systems.
 In 1869, the new Ministry of Foreign Affairs sent a letter to each consulate stating that although the cemetery land would be provided without charge, as before, the consulates should pay maintenance cost.
 The consulates then decided to form a committee to manage the cemetery in 1870.
 This committee, the Executive Committee of the Yokohama Foreign General Cemetery, became incorporated as a zaidanhojin (foundation) on April 13th 1900 and exists to this day.
 The Meiji government altered the treaties of the bakufu and concluded the Treaty of Commerce and Navigation with Britain in July 1894, with the United States of America in November of the same year, and with other countries the following year.
 It was stated in Article Eighteen of the Treaty that all lands previously granted free of rent for public purposes for which the originally was set apart, should be permanently reserved free of all taxes and charges.
 This Article Eighteen of the Treaty was also applied to the Yokohama Foreign General Cemetery.